 They use their own proprietary technology to create ad placements for publishers that match the look and feel of each of their websites.
-Within the native ad framework, they offer a wide range of different ad formats such as image, scroll, cinemagraph, carousel, and more.
+The native ad framework offers a wide range of different ad formats such as image, scroll, cinemagraph, carousel, and more.

-AppNexus now part of AT&T’s Xandr, is a leading AdTech company that offers a wide range of publisher, advertiser and programmatic industry related solutions.
-The AppNexus publisher suite is an all-encompassing platform that provides SSP, Analytics, AdServer technology and more to publishers.
+Xandr, which was previously known as AppNexus, is a leading AdTech company that offers a wide range of publisher, advertiser, and programmatic industry-related solutions.
+The Xandr publisher suite is an all-encompassing platform that provides SSP, Analytics, AdServer technology, and more to publishers.

-Through AppNexus, publishers can get access to one of the top ad exchanges in the industry, an enormous pool of ad inventories, at peak more than 10 million daily impressions, to monetize their content and get the best returns for each impression.
+Through Xandr, publishers can get access to one of the top ad exchanges in the industry, an enormous pool of ad inventories, at a peak of more than 10 million daily impressions, to monetize their content and get the best returns for each impression.

-We only recommend AppNexus for advanced publishers with a deeper understanding of programmatic advertising and the technology supporting it.
+We only recommend Xandr for advanced publishers with a deeper understanding of programmatic advertising and the technology supporting it.